A research group solving ‘today’ problems

 I was particularly impressed by the strong focus that Cather and her group place on identifying and solving their client companies’ problems.
 They make a point of listening to their clients, rather than the far-too-common brute-force approach of trying to push their technology out into the marketplace, hoping to find a market application.

 Below is an excerpt of my interview with Cather to discuss her career path so far.
-(Look for the full interview to appear in my forthcoming book, Shaping the World: The Privilege of Being a Scientist in Industry)
+(Look for the full interview in my book, Shaping the World: The Vital Role of Scientists in Industry)

 An excerpt from our conversation: